mhackersu/storybook/README.md

 # Storybook

-This project was originally written in JQuery and built with Gulp.
-Eventually, Gulp became less maintained and surpassing webpack, Vite was selected.
-This rewrite is an attempt to determine the value of the code as a generic story book app.
+This project was originally written in 2017 using JQuery to toggle HTML classes; Most of the page controller logic was written in JQuery.
+SASS was chosen for styles, I think just because of the page repitition and how SASS would offer a way to keep the styles organized.
+Eventually, Gulp became less maintained and surpassing webpack and Vite was selected; This is around that same time while it is also being rewritten in React.
+The React rewrite is an attempt to port code that can handle generic storybook objects.
+It is also a point of the rewrite to keep the build healthy, especially with the large amount of stylesheets controlling object placement.
+This application is mobile-friendly and does rely on SVG objects for storyboard compositites and JSON data for the composite dialogs.
+This application is multi-lingual and currently uses [English](./src/data/english.js) & [Spanish](./src/data/espanol.js) languages.

+As of the latest commit, the SASS loads properly, imports fonts, and renders a simple React component.
+It was important for me to keep the build healthy, if anything, but to keep it available to work on here and there into the future.

 ## Dev
 ```